Help my dog has ruptured its cruciate ligament!

 Even with surgery there are a number of different ways of fixing a knee that work better for some dogs than others.

-Knee assessments and repair are one of the most common things we do in our hospital, and all of the studies agree that the more experienced the surgeon doing the procedure the more likely you are to have a good outcome.
+Knee assessments and repair are one of the most common things we do in our hospital, and we are fortunate to have very experienced veterinary surgeons to perform the procedure.

 For more information or to book an appointment Contact Us